 The only over-the-counter teething treatment approved by homeopathic and holistic professionals are teething tablets.
 Designed specifically to help babies with their teething symptoms, these tables dissolve immediately in the mouth and naturally relieve swelling and pain.
-Additionally, there are many home remedies that can help to relieve pressure, pain and discomfort, bringing peace to the baby and the household.
+Additionally, there are many home remedies that can help to relieve pressure, pain and discomfort.